South Syrian rebels agree surrender deal, Assad takes crossing

 Both Israel and Jordan, which beefed up their borders, said they would not let refugees in but distributed aid inside Syria.

-The U.N. refugee agency has urged Jordan to open its borders as Syrians flee the battles and heavy air strikes en masse.
-It says fighting has uprooted more than 320,000 people, with 60,000 gathered at the Jordan border crossing and thousands more at the frontier with the Israeli-occupied Golan heights.

-The Norwegian Refugee Council has called it the largest displacement of Syria’s seven-year war.
+The U.N. refugee agency has urged Jordan to open its borders to the fleeing Syrians.
+The Norwegian Refugee Council has called this the largest displacement of Syria’s seven-year war.

-Reporting by Laila Bassam and Ellen Francis in Beirut, Suleiman al-Khalidi in Amman; Writing by Ellen Francis, Editing by Alison Williams, Tom Perry, William Maclean
+Reporting by Laila Bassam and Ellen Francis in Beirut, Suleiman al-Khalidi in Amman; Writing by Ellen Francis, Editing by Alison Williams, Tom Perry, William Maclean and David Stamp